 You may not think cleanliness is essential to your life, but studies show otherwise.
 However, while cleaning is important, it’s also time-consuming.
 Like a starving beast feasting on our leisure one minute at a time.

 So cleaning is usually among the first household chores to get outsourced.
-Yet are you choosing the right person or company for the job?
+Yet are you choosing self-employed cleaner or cleaning company for the job?
 Are you asking the right questions before you make up your mind or do you simply go with the lowest bidder?
 If you’re not sure, then you’ve come to the right place.

 In this article: